gigasquid/gigasquid.github.io/source/_posts/2016-01-16-book-of-software-miracles.markdown

 Some examples of the glorious illustrations and text translations are presented here.

-{% img http://c2.staticflickr.com/2/1513/23811305873_ae80b905db_z.jpg "Book of Software Miracles - Fol.
-10" %}

-_In the year of 1936, the vision of Alan Turing and his Universal Machine appeared._

 {% img http://c2.staticflickr.com/2/1520/24070311299_c23fc388e0_z.jpg "Book of Software Miracles Fol.
 26" %}

 _On the day in 1958 that John McCarthy invented LISP, three suns appeared in the East in the morning sky which moved towards each other so that they merged into one._